anabiman/pygran/.github/ISSUE_TEMPLATE/new_data.md

 A clear and concise explanation for adding new data entries / refining existing ones.

 **Please provide the schema for the new/refined data class of interest.**
-List below all the keywords/values you would like to modify or add. **
+List below all the keywords/values you would like to modify or add.

+**Additional context**
+Add any other context about the problem here.